 Memorable Manitobans: Murray Hogg Campbell (1909-1979)

-Born at Winnipeg on 15 March 1909, son of Alexander Murray Campbell and Annie Josephine Hogg, he graduated from the University of Manitoba Medical School in 1933.
+Born at Winnipeg on 15 March 1909, son of Alexander Murray Campbell and Annie Josephine Hogg, he graduated from the Manitoba Medical College in 1933.
 He practiced medicine for a time at the Ninette Sanatorium and later in general practice at Winnipeg.
 He was a senior member of the Canadian Medical Society and served as President of the Winnipeg Medical Society (1962-1963).

 Campbell was a keen historian and collector of historical documents, his forebearers having come down river from Fishers’ Landing in 1875 on the International, a stern-wheeled paddle steamboat.
-He was a member of the Council of the Manitoba Historical Society for many years, and a past President of the Society (1957-1959).
+He was a member of the Council of the Manitoba Historical Society (President, 1957-1959).
+In the 1960s, he served on the Historical Committee of the Manitoba Centennial Corporation.
 He also served as President of the Winnipeg Philatelic Society, and a member of the Royal Philatelic Society, Winnipeg Rotary Club, Southwood Golf Club, Winnipeg Winter Club, and St. Stephens-Broadway United Church.

 He died suddenly at Winnipeg on 24 December 1979.